TheJambo/awesome-testing/README.md

 - [Coursera](https://www.coursera.org/) - Online courses from top universities.
 - [Exercism.io](http://exercism.io/) - Crowd-sourced code mentorship.
 - [Cybrary](https://www.cybrary.it/) - Online free security training.

+## Suggested Awesome Lists

+### Must Read
+- [Falsehoods](https://github.com/kdeldycke/awesome-falsehood) - A funny and educational list of why nothing in Software Development is ever easy.
+Think you can store a marriage in a DB?
+- [Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) - This is the famous list of Naughty Strings.
+If you're doing some field validation, look no further for inspiration.
+- [Unicode](https://github.com/jagracey/Awesome-Unicode) - A great resource for learning how unicode works and the issues it can cause.

+### Useful References
+- [The Original](https://github.com/sindresorhus/awesome) - The awesome list of awesome lists.
+- [Application Security](https://github.com/paragonie/awesome-appsec) - Incredibly extensive, but you'll find something to fit the bill.
+- [Selenium](https://github.com/christian-bromann/awesome-selenium) - Better than searching Google if you know what you want.
+- [Security](https://github.com/sbilly/awesome-security) - This is mostly focused on Infrastructure, but if you're testing a series of systems, this is very useful.

 ## Others
 - [Testers Rage Playlist](https://play.spotify.com/user/sanchezni/playlist/5yzT0HrymwEeO8ckqgkPiW) - A collaborative playlist from testers for when the red mist descends.